Charlwood

 Charlwood is a village and civil parish in the Mole Valley district of Surrey, England.
 It is immediately north-west of London Gatwick Airport in West Sussex, close west of Horley and north of Crawley.
 The historic county boundary between Surrey and Sussex ran to the south of Gatwick Airport.
 Boundaries were reformed in 1974 with the county boundary between Surrey and West Sussex, delineated by the Sussex Border Path, running along the northern perimeter of the airport, and the southern extent of Charlwood.

 Geography

 A narrow ridge of Sussex Marble runs through the west of the parish, where it is followed for a distance by the Sussex Border Path.
-Elevations range from 60 to 140m above sea level.
+Elevations range from 60 to 140 metres (200 feet to 460 feet) above sea level.
 No dual carriageways bisect the area and London Gatwick Airport has its perimeter immediately to the south-west.